Muhammad-Abubakar147/Muhammad-Abubakar147/README.md

 I am a passionate Zoologist with a strong interest in **Artificial Intelligence, Machine Learning, and Deep Learning** .
 I combine my Biological knowledge with modern technology to explore intelligent solutions I have experience in **web development and data science**, and I continuously learn and build innovative projects using AI tools and programming .I am highly motivated to grow in the field of AI and aim to solve real-world problems through data-driven approaches.
-I believe in continuous learning, creativity, and using technology to make a meaningful impact.
+I believe in continuous learning, creativity, and using technology to make a meaningful impact

 ---
 # 🧠 My Skills Set